JonLLL/stockapp/README.md

 option for users to view in different time ranges (hourly, monthly, yearly, etc)<br>
 watch list data/ user data is retained in database <br>
 ## features
+A model that determines weather market data determines if market is bullish or bearish <br>
-i intend to implement a machine learnign model that is will take a stocks patterna and match it with a chart pattern that most similarly represents it
+A machine learnign model that is will take a stocks pattern and match it with a chart pattern that most similarly represents it